The Department of Journalism offers both a Bachelor of Arts and a Bachelor of Science in Journalism, as well as a minor.

 Minor in Journalism

-For additional information about the journalism major at TCU, including a list of classes and other requirements, see the university catalog.
+For additional information about TCU’s journalism major, including a list of classes and other requirements, see the university’s undergraduate catalog.

 Assessment Plan